wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.8

 <p class=fip id=p8>
-8.&emsp;The ego tries to exploit all situations into forms of praise for itself in order to overcome its doubts.
+8. The ego tries to exploit all situations into forms of praise for itself in order to overcome its doubts.
 <sup>2</sup>It will remain doubtful as long as you believe in its existence.
 <sup>3</sup>You who made it cannot trust it, because in your right mind you realise it is not real.
 <sup>4</sup>The only sane solution is not to try to change reality, which is indeed a fearful attempt, but to accept it as it is.